-- 1. Power off your PC, Cable/DSL modem, and the router. - 2.
-Locate an optimum location for the router.
-The best place is usually near the center of the area in which your PC will wirelessly connect.
+- 1. Power off your PC, Cable/DSL Modem, and the router. - Locate an optimum location for the router.
+The best place is usually near the center of the area in which your PC will connect wirelessly.
 The place must accord with the Installation Environment Requirements. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the PCs and each Switch/Hub in your LAN to the LAN Ports on the router, shown in figure 3-1.
-(If you have the wireless NIC and want to use wireless connector, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the router, shown in figure 3-1. - 6.
-Connect the AC power adapter to the AC power socket on the router, and the other end into an electrical outlet.
+Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the router, shown in Figure 2-1.
+(If you have the wireless NIC and want to use wireless function, you can skip this step.)

+- 5. Connect the DSL/Cable Modem to the WAN port on the router, shown in Figure 2-1. - Connect the AC power adapter to the AC power socket on the router, and the other end into 6. an electrical outlet.
 The router will start to work automatically. - 7.
-Power on your PC and Cable/DSL modem.
+Power on your PC and Cable/DSL Modem.

-Figure 3-1 Hardware Installation of the TL-WR641G 108Mbps Wireless Router
+Figure 2-1 Hardware Installation of the TL-WR542G 54Mbps Wireless Router

-Chapter 4: Quick Installation Guide
+Chapter 3.
+Quick Installation Guide

-After connecting the TL-WR641G Router into your network, you should configure it.
-This chapter describes how to configure the basic functions of your TL-WR641G Wireless Router.
+After connecting the TL-WR542G Router into your network, you should configure it.
+This chapter describes how to configure the basic functions of your TL-WR542G Wireless Router.
 These procedures only take you a few minutes.
 You can access the Internet via the router immediately after successfully configuring.

-4.1 TCP/IP configuration
+3.1 TCP/IP configuration

-The default IP address of the TL-WR641G 108Mbps Wireless Router is 192.168.1.1.
+The default IP address of the TL-WR542G 54Mbps Wireless Router is 192.168.1.1.
 And the default Subnet Mask is 255.255.255.0.
 These values can be seen from the LAN.
 They can be changed as you desire, as an example we use the default values for description in this guide.